-The Student Survey Assessment Process has consistently indicated that students feel that their exposure to topics related to global and contemporary topics as well as life-long-learning skills is limited.
-For Fall 2019, we will renovate CHE 1010, Introduction to Chemical Engineering, to introduce more opportunities for freshmen students to consider the process industry in relevant contexts.
-This early introduction to CHE in a more applied way will fuel student interest in the global and contemporary context and for the need for continued education.
+For Fall 2019, we renovated CHE 1010, Introduction to Chemical Engineering, to introduce more opportunities for freshmen students to consider the process industry in relevant contexts and fuel student interest in the global and contemporary context and for the need for continued education.

 The plan is to assess the effectiveness of the CHE 1010 course restructuring by looking at course-level Assessment Process outcomes for CHE 4420 beginning in the Spring of 2021.

-SLO 5 - Teamwork
+SLO 6 - Experimentation